benjaminparnell/validity-mailto-link/README.md

 Validate the current property is a mailto link

-E.g it is in the format mailto:<email>
+E.g it is in the format mailto:123@example.com

 ## Installation